- ++4.8 Rated

 There are several ways to evaluate the amount of life insurance one needs.
 Here is an easy-to-remember method called D.I.M.E. that everyone can use to check the life insurance amount.

-Various financial products can help you save money, including life insurance and other savings options.
-Let us take a look at the comparison of life insurance vs other savings products available in India:
+Investing your money in different financial products expands your portfolio and helps you to save money.
+Take a look at the comparison of life insurance vs other savings products available in India:

 In today’s world, life insurance policy is not just for men—it's equally essential for women.
 Whether you are a working professional, a homemaker, or a businesswoman, having a life insurance plan ensures financial security for you and your loved ones.
 Here’s why every woman should consider investing in life insurance policy: